 For a kid who has trouble falling asleep, consider melatonin.

-For kids who are naturally restless sleepers, melatonin may help them fall asleep Melatonin is a sleep hormone (in children and adults) that the brain makes in conjunction with the sleep-wake cycle.
-It helps make the brain feel calm and sleepy.
-PURE Zzzs Kidz Melatonin Gummies, a non-habit-forming, drug-free sleep aid, can be added to a child’s nighttime routine to enhance this calm and sleepy effect (for ages 4+).
+For kids who are naturally restless sleepers, melatonin may help them fall asleep.
+Melatonin is a sleep hormone (in children and adults) that the brain makes in conjunction with the sleep-wake cycle.
+It helps make the child feel calm and sleepy.
+PURE Zzzs Kidz Melatonin Gummies, a non-habit-forming, drug-free sleep aid for kids, can be added to a child’s nighttime routine to enhance this calm and sleepy effect (for ages 4+)**.